Pengeszikra/svg-draw-assignment/app/assignments/paint/__documents__/DEVELOPMENT_STORY.md

 As guest only Boxy SVG Editor is useful.
 It is do not ask any registration process, just instant test the application.

-## Great Feature from vector drawing application:
+## Great Feature from different drawing application:
+Because I used many of them, I have experience with drawing application as user.

   - **spline** (PhotoShop)
   - **complex vector fill** (Flash, AdobeIllustrator)